rfc-editor/AUTH48-repo-template/README.md

 (Include the following if file is markdown:) This document is being edited in kramdown-rfc markdown.
 Once the content is stable, the markdown will be converted to RFCXML and formatted as an RFC.
 Your final approval means you approve both the content and format.

 ## Issue Tracking
-(Include the following if file is markdown:) The initial version of draftstring.md is the same as what was approved for publication.
+(Include the follong if file is markdown:) The initial version of draftstring.md is the same as what was approved for publication.
 Various [PRs](https://github.com/rfc-editor/repo/pulls) and [issues](https://github.com/rfc-editor/repo/issues) are being added to the repo.
 The RFC Production Center's additional suggested updates have been added as PRs.
 Open-ended questions and FYIs have been added as issues.
 Please approve the PRs or propose alternate updates.
 For the issues, provide your answers in the comments or add PRs to address them.
 We will @ the authors as the issues and PRs are ready for review.

 (Include the following if file is RFCXML:) Questions and FYIs from the RFC Editor that are usually sent as an email message at the beginning of the [current AUTH48 procedure](https://www.rfc-editor.org/pubprocess/auth48/) have been added instead as GitHub issues.